 Horvat currently lives in London, where she teaches in the Fine Art department at Central Saint Martins, University of the Arts London.

 Vlatka Horvat's website.

-Each mentor will work closely with one program participant over several months, critically reflecting on their artistic practice, its relationship to this particular moment, and possible paths it might take in the future.
+Each mentor worked closely with one program participant over several months, critically reflecting on their artistic practice, its relationship to this particular moment, and possible paths it might take in the future.
 Vlatka Horvat will collaborate with artist Eva Ďurovec.